Qovery/qovery-client-go/docs/ProjectDeploymentRuleApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListProjectDeploymentRuleRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListProjectDeploymentRulesRequest struct via the builder pattern

 Name | Type | Description  | Notes